Frequently Asked Questions

 Do I need two fruit trees to get fruit?

 Most fruit trees require a different variety of the same kind of tree within 200 feet.
-Bartlett pears, nectarines and some apple trees will self-pollinate, but will produce a heavier crop if they have another variety for company.
+Bartlett pears, nectarines and some cherry and apple trees will self-pollinate, but will produce a heavier crop if they have another variety for company.
 Crabapple trees with white blossoms (like the Dolgo) make excellent pollinators for apple trees, and a beehive in the area will help too!

 How long will it be before I have fruit on my tree?